SCi Games: Eidos takeover

 In April 2005, SCi entered into a bid for Eidos plc, the parent company of Eidos Interactive.
 Eidos was acquired by SCi in May 2005, and fully merged with SCi by June 2006 with the Eidos brand used for all future games.
 Following Eidos' acquisition, all executives of the acquired company resigned, and were replaced by SCi's management.
 In October 2005, SCi employed around 600 people.
 By February 2006, it was the largest video game company in Britain, when Robert Tchenguiz's Thorson Investments owned a 14.6% stake after acquiring a holding from Robert Bonnier.
 In December 2006, Warner Bros. started investing in SCi in exchange for granting game licences to Warner Bros. films to SCi.
 Warner Bros. owned 10.3% in September 2007.

 In July 2006, Cavanagh stepped down as chairwoman of SCi, while remaining chief executive officer (CEO).
 She was replaced by Tim Ryan, formerly non-executive director, as non-executive chairman of the board.
 In the 2007 New Year Honours, Cavanagh was named Officer of the Order of the British Empire (OBE) for her services in the video game industry, particularly SCi.
-Cavanagh was ousted as CEO in January 2008, and left the company alongside her husband, Bill Ennis, and studio chief Rob Murphy.
+Cavanagh was ousted as CEO in January 2008, and left the company alongside her husband, Bill Ennis, and studio chief Rob Murphy; they are likely to get more than £1.5 million in compensation according to London Evening Standard.
 Following their departure, SCi's shares doubled in value.
-At the time, SCi had 900 employees.
+Phil Rogers succeeded Cavanagh as CEO and announced a restructuring plan in February, reducing the headcount mostly in the United Kingdom.
 On 2 December 2008, SCi filed for changing its name to Eidos, which was finalised the following day.

 During 2008, the company raised £60 million at 35p a share.
+Warner Bros Entertainment increased its stake to 30 per cent of shares.
 Eidos shareholders approved the acquisition by Square Enix on 27 March 2009 at 32p a share, a valuation of just over £84 million.
+At that point, Warner's share had decreased to 20 per cent, while 35 per cent of total shareholding were on the backing part of the offer.
 Eidos was absorbed by Square Enix together in November of that year.